 Because as the saying goes (almost): "With great chickens comes great responsibility".
 And with baby chicks you can multiply that by at least ten.

-Now, it may be that you think you've thought about this all you need to.
-But bear with me - I still want you to read on.
-Honestly - it could save you a lot of heartache in the future.
+It may be that you think you've thought about this all you need to.
+I still want you to read on.
+It could save you a lot of heartache in the future.

-kitten or puppy.
 They're cute.
 They small.
 They're fluffy.
-And they have a definite
+They have a definite "awwwww" factor.

 And then, they grow up.

-They become large, often noisy, hungry, very efficient poop machines who need looking after - and they reach that stage incredibly quickly.
+They become large, noisy, hungry, very efficient poop machines who need looking after.
+And they reach that stage incredibly quickly.